olegpolyakov/yookassa/README.md

-# Yandex.Kassa API for Node.js
+# YooKassa API for Node.js